Duke University: Trinity College of Arts and Sciences

 At Duke, the undergraduate experience centers around Trinity College, with Engineering students taking approximately half of their Duke common curriculum within Trinity.
 Engineering students are able to enroll in any classes within the liberal arts college, and Trinity students are able to enroll in any classes within the engineering college.
 The undergraduate curriculum includes a focus on the humanities.
-All freshman students take a writing class and a current-issues seminar class.
 The Graduate School trains roughly 1200 doctoral and masters students in the arts and sciences as well as in divinity, engineering, business, and environmental and earth sciences.

-Trinity's curriculum operates under the revised version of "Curriculum 2000".
+Trinity's curriculum operates under the "Arts & Sciences Curriculum".
 The curriculum aims to help students develop critical faculties and judgment by learning how to access, synthesize, and communicate knowledge effectively.
 The intent is to assist students in acquiring perspective on current and historical events, conducting research and solving problems, and developing tenacity and a capacity for hard and sustained work.
-Freshmen can elect to participate in the FOCUS Program, which allows students to engage in an interdisciplinary exploration of a specific topic in a small group setting in their first semesters.
+All first-year students participate in a First-Year Experience, which consists of a set of three interconnected courses that explore a topic from multiple perspectives (including one first-year writing course) as well as experiential activities.
+First-year students can elect to participate in Constellations or FOCUS clusters to fulfill their first-year experience requirement.